-CMOS PLAs can be made either by using static pull-ups in the form of p-type transistors with their gates wired low or by pre-charging the outputs and discharging them on a second clock phase.
+CMOS PLAs can be made either by using static pull-ups in the form of p-type transistors with their gates wired low or by pre-charging the outputs and using something akin to Domino logic.

 Memory design

 Memories are usually constructed as two dimensional arrays of bits.
 Thus a memory containing 2^w words each of 2^b bits will be configured as 2^w rows by 2^b columns. w address bits will be decoded to give the row and either the whole word will be output or multiplexor used to select a single bit using a further b address bits.